lexedata/lexedata/docs/Manual.md

 The `exporter` package contains two types of scripts.

 1. Scripts which export the data to make it available for editing, through an [xlsx cognate matrix](#the-xlsx-cognate-matrix-loop) or through [Edictor and LingPy](#the-edictor-editing-loop).
 These export scripts come with a corresponding importer script in `lexedata.importer`, so that data can be exported, edited externally, and re-imported.
 2. Scripts which export the data for other use.
-The [matrix exporter](#export-as-wordlist-matrix) generates a matrix of parallel word lists that can be edited for inclusion in a publication, while the [phylogenetics exporter](#export-phylogenetic-sequences) generates character sequences that can be used in phylogenetics software.
+The [matrix exporter](#export-as-wordlist-matrix) generates a matrix of comparative word lists that can be edited for inclusion in a publication, while the [phylogenetics exporter](#export-phylogenetic-sequences) generates character sequences that can be used in phylogenetics software.

 ### The xlsx cognate matrix loop